cargo2nix/cargo2nix/examples/1-hello-world/README.md

 #### :warning: Keeping Cargo.nix Up to Date :warning:

 > Any time that you modify the `Cargo.toml` or `Cargo.lock` file for your
-> project, you should always remember to re-run `cargo2nix -f` to update the
+> project, you should always remember to re-run `cargo2nix` to update the
 > `Cargo.nix` as well.

 You will want both `Cargo.lock` and `Cargo.nix` under version control for